 Make dissertations and theses available through Scholarly Commons

 Research is meant to be shared and Scholarly Commons can help you do that.
 Embargoes on dissertations and theses delay access to your research.
-We understand that students sometimes have concerns that making their dissertation thesis immediately available will greatly reduce the chance that a publisher will publish an article-length version of the research.
-However, the process of shortening the research to article length, along with the process of peer review, will often result in an article that is vastly different from the thesis/dissertation.
+We understand students sometimes have concerns that making their dissertation or thesis immediately available will reduce the chance that a publisher will publish an article-length version of the research.
+However, shortening the research to article length, along with the process of peer review, generally results in an article that is sufficiently different from the original work.

-Discuss what availability options are most appropriate for you in your discipline with your advisor.
+Discuss what options are most appropriate for you and your discipline with your advisor.